Device and Security

 All the Chromebooks are the same make and model, so they look alike.
 However, each Chromebook and charger will be tagged with a sticker with the student’s name on it.
 Additionally, district asset tags with bar codes will be on each device and each device has a serial number.
-The district keeps all of that data, so if a Chromebook or charger is misplaced, we can determine the student it is assigned to return it.
+The district keeps an inventory for all of that data, so if a Chromebook is misplaced we can determine the student it is assigned to return it.
 Any ID stickers that are on the Chromebook when issued must stay on the Chromebook.
 No additional permanent markings of any kind (stickers, engraving, permanent ink pen, tape, etc.) shall be placed on the Chromebook.
 While the devices are issued to students, they are still district-owned property.
 If a student leaves the District, their Chromebook will need to be made available for another student to use.

 Can students use their own laptops or tablets instead of the district owned Chromebook?

 The Chromebook is the required device chosen by Fort Zumwalt School District.
 It will allow the school system to monitor student use at school and push out applications that students can use for classwork and assessments.
 While many other devices exist, Fort Zumwalt School District selected the Chromebook for numerous factors including its instructional use and versatility, long battery life, integration with Google Apps for Education, security, management tools, and cost.
 FZSD issued Chromebooks will contain additional services and filters that non-district purchased Chromebooks will not.

 Can students bring their own personal Chromebook to school?